-Report benefit and tenancy fraud
+Report Benefit, Council Tax and Tenancy fraud

-You can report suspected benefit fraud on the gov.uk website:
+You can report suspected benefit fraud online:

 Illegally subletting your council or housing association property is now a criminal offence.
 Tenancy fraud is explained below with examples.

 If you want to report Tenancy Fraud in a Council or Housing Association property please complete our online report form:

 Alternatively please call our hotline on 01903 221289.